crazyhottommy/scRNAseq-analysis-notes/README.md

 * [High-throughput sequencing of the transcriptome and chromatin accessibility in the same cel](https://www.nature.com/articles/s41587-019-0290-0) SNARE-seq.

+* [An ultra high-throughput method for single-cell joint analysis of open chromatin and transcriptome](https://www.nature.com/articles/s41594-019-0323-x) by Bing Ren group.
 ### Allele specific scRNAseq
 * [scBASE](https://github.com/churchill-lab/scBASE) A set of tools for quantitation of allele-specific expression from scRNA-Seq data
 * [paper: Genomic encoding of transcriptional burst kinetics](https://www.nature.com/articles/s41586-018-0836-1)